PlanktoScope/PlanktoScope/docs/expert_setup.md

 sudo reboot now
 ```

-## Install the needed libraries for the PlanktoScop
+## Install the needed libraries for the PlanktoScope

 Most of the following happens in a command line environment.
 If you are using the desktop, please start a terminal emulator.

-You can also connect to your PlanktoScop by using ssh using `ssh pi@planktoscope.local`.
+You can also connect to your PlanktoScope by using ssh using `ssh pi@planktoscope.local`.

 You can then run the following to make sure your Raspberry has the necessary components to install and build everything it needs and to create the necessary folders: